Readers-Blog/readsandquotes/_pages/about.md

 title: About
 ---

-You love reading, and you also love writing, this personal blog is a little personal space where I save some quotes and book excerpts.
-These have been strong passages whopushed me through moments where I needed answers that no-one could give.
+You love reading?
+And you also love writing?
+This personal blog is a little personal space where I save some quotes and book excerpts.
+These have been intense passages which drove me through moments where I lacked answers that no-one could provide.

-This collection does not have the pretention to be a world changer, but a little side door to share some rich gifts that were offered to me through books and people who crossed my path and left a deep and rich footprint in my life.
+This collection does not have the pretension to be a world-changer, but merely a little side door to share some rich gifts that offered to me through books and people who crossed my path and left a profound and strong footprint in my life.

-I am grateful for all what they gave me and I belive this humble collection could be my way to return the favour to others.
+I am grateful for all what they gave me, and I believe this humble collection could be my way to return the favour to others.